 Students are encouraged to apply for admission early in order to complete all steps in the enrollment process and to allow time for any financial aid to be processed.
 Students should refer to the appropriate sections of the catalog for program admission requirements, including specific application deadlines.
-For students applying to programs that do not have an earlier deadline, it is recommended that students apply for admission by June 1 for the fall semester, November 1 for the spring semester and April 1 for the summer session.
+You may apply up to one year prior to the beginning of the semester for which you plan to enroll.

-Students beginning the process later than recommended above may not be able to accomplish the full enrollment process (application, orientation, register) before the first day of the semester and may need to wait to enroll for a subsequent semester.
+Applications are accepted up to the beginning of each semester; however, registration priority is given to early applicants.
+Students beginning the process late may not be able to accomplish the full enrollment process (application, orientation, registration) before the first day of the semester and may need to wait to enroll for a subsequent semester.

 To apply for admission: